 By Naveen Thukral

-Chicago corn futures rose for a seventh consecutive session on Tuesday, with the market touching a nearly eight-year high as adverse weather in Brazil and the United States raised concerns over global supplies.
+Chicago corn futures rose for a third consecutive session on Monday to hit their highest since March 2013 as dry weather in Brazil raised concerns about global supplies.

 Wheat extended gains, while soybeans rose for a second straight session.

 “There are big issues for Brazil corn crop which is suffering due to lack of rains,” a Singapore-based feed grains trader said.
 “Wheat is tracking gains in corn as it is used as a substitute for corn in animal feed.”

 The most-active corn contract on the Chicago Board of Trade (CBOT) rose 2.2% to $6.88-1/4 a bushel by 0528 GMT, hovering near the session high of $6.98 a bushel – the highest since March 2013.

 High corn prices are likely to reduce demand for the grain, analysts said.